Cultural Challenge 3

 Accept life’s greatest challenges.

-Moment by moment accept life’s greatest challenges, or crosses, using the primary values to let the Spirit and Power of God keep you on track to God, and so God might Evangelize through you.
+Moment by moment accept life’s greatest challenges, or crosses, using the primary values to let the Spirit and Power of God keep you on track to God, and so God might use your example.
 Use a wallet sized card to stay on the path to God moment by moment.
 If you never leave God in the moment you will never leave your path to God.

 Presentation – In the Moment